151044/COMP4321-G42/README.md

 - https://dlcdn.apache.org/opennlp/models/ud-models-1.0/opennlp-en-ud-ewt-tokens-1.0-1.9.3.bin

 #### Main Runnable
-For the main project, create a runnable JAR as follows:
+For the spider, create a runnable JAR as follows:

 For Mac/Unix:
 ```
-./gradlew dist
+./gradlew dist-spider
 ```

 For Windows:
 ```
-.\gradlew.bat dist
+.\gradlew.bat dist-spider
 ```

 The runnable application JAR can be found under `build/libs`.

 If double-clicking on the JAR does not bring up anything, your Java environment may be misconfigured.
 Try to run it from the command line in the `build/libs` directory:
 ```
-java -jar COMP4321-G42-1.0.jar
+java -jar COMP4321-G42-Spider-1.0.jar
 ```

 The required output file is `spider_result.txt`, and the database is `spider_result.db`.